usnistgov/800-63-3/sp800-63a/sec4_ial.md

 The CSP SHALL verify identity evidence as follows:

 1. At a minimum, the applicant's binding to identity evidence must be verified by a process that is able to achieve a strength of STRONG.
-2. KBV SHALL NOT be used for in-person (physical or supervised remote) identity verification.
+2. Knowledge-based Verification (KBV) SHALL NOT be used for in-person (physical or supervised remote) identity verification.

 See [Section 5.3 Identity Verification](#verify) for more information on acceptable identity evidence.